Autoenrollment Connector: Windows Integration

 Computer Templates for Autoenrollment

-Use the template named Computer for duplication and repeat the steps described in User Templates for Autoenrollment.
+Use the template named Computer for duplication and repeat the steps described above.

-You need to start AEC.
-For this step, it is required that the service is properly configured and in operation.
+For this flow, it is required that the AEC service is properly configured and in operation.

 Computer Configuration

 To request certificates, Windows clients query a policy server to receive information about the templates and location of the enrollment server.
-In this section, the configuration of the location of AEC as a policy server is described.
+Below you will find the steps for the configuration of the location of AEC as a policy server.
 This configuration is performed under Group Policy Management.

 Open Group Policy Management.